Salvador Cardenal: Early life

 Salvador Cardenal was the second born of Leyla María Barquero and Salvador Cardenal Vargas, in a family of five children.
 His niece Nina and nephew Sebastian, are also musicians.
 He spent most of his childhood in Managua, Nicaragua, where he studied in the Colegio Centro América.
 When he was 17 he started playing the guitar he got as a present during his years studying to be a Jesuit Novice in Panamá.
 He left the convent for music and went back to Nicaragua during the Nicaraguan Revolution.

 Artistic career

 In 1980, Salvador formed the Duo Guardabarranco with his sister, Katia Cardenal.
 Their music expressed the love for nature, freedom and justice.
 They toured over 30 countries in folk and political festivals.
 They published ten LP's during their years together, which became very successful and influential in their homeland.
 In 1990 they won second place in the OTI festival of 1990, with their song "Dame tu Corazón".

 He also published two albums as a soloist, one which was live.
 Later in his career, he would tour Nicaragua with ecological concerts.
+His only solo studio album, Tuyo Lo Que Soy, is in the Latin folk tradition, and the songs, which have been praised for their "inspired lyricism" contain social and political themes.

 During his lifetime Salvador Cardenal also dedicated much time to painting.
 He would mainly paint portraits of bodies, angels, butterflies and Jesus Christ, in vivid and distinct colours.

 In November 2009, a benefit for Cardenal was held that included notable Nicaraguan singers including Carlos Mejía Godoy and Norma Helena Gadea.